2000 Spanish general election: Date

+As part of the PP–CiU agreement, Pujol required Aznar to give him early notice of any snap general election, while warning about his capability (rejected by Aznar) to force one at any given time.
+Aznar offered to coordinate both the general and Catalan elections with Pujol in 1999, though this did not ultimately materialize.
+Speculation emerged on a snap election either after the introduction of the euro was effective at 1 January 1999, or concurrently with the scheduled June 1999 local, regional and European Parliament elections, fueled by some Pujol's remarks (which he later backtracked) at a critical point in the PP–CiU relationship.
+Aznar himself repeteadly rejected these claims.
+The summer of 1999 saw new speculations of an early election in the fall, with Aznar reasserting his will to serve out the remainder of the legislative term until March 2000.
+On 23 December 1999, he confirmed the general election for 12 March, together with the 2000 Andalusian regional election.

+The Cortes Generales were officially dissolved on 18 January 2000 with the publication of the corresponding decree in the BOE, setting election day for 12 March and scheduling for both chambers to reconvene on 5 April.

 Electoral system

-Voting for each chamber of the Cortes Generales was on the basis of universal suffrage, which comprised all nationals over 18 years of age and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote, nor being legally incapacitated.
+Voting for each chamber of the Cortes Generales was based on universal suffrage, comprising all Spanish nationals over 18 years of age with full political rights, provided that they had not been deprived of the right to vote by a final sentence, nor were legally incapacitated.

-The Congress of Deputies was entitled to a minimum of 300 and a maximum of 400 seats, with the electoral law setting its size at 350.
-348 members were elected in 50 multi-member constituencies—corresponding to the provinces of Spain, with each being allocated an initial minimum of two seats and the remaining 248 being distributed in proportion to their populations—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
-The two remaining seats were allocated to Ceuta and Melilla as single-member districts and elected using plurality voting.
-The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Congress of Deputies had a minimum of 300 and a maximum of 400 seats, with electoral provisions fixing its size at 350.
+Of these, 348 were elected in 50 multi-member constituencies corresponding to the provinces of Spain—each of which was assigned an initial minimum of two seats and the remaining 248 distributed in proportion to population—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The remaining two seats were allocated to Ceuta and Melilla as single-member districts elected by plurality voting.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.

 As a result of the aforementioned allocation, each Congress multi-member constituency was entitled the following seats: